oras-project/oras/docs/proposals/formatted-output.md

 > [!NOTE]
 > - `--output -` and `--format` can not be used at the same time due to conflicts.

-See sample use cases of formatted output for `oras manifest fetch`:
+See example use cases of formatted output for `oras manifest fetch`:

 - If user doesn't specify `--format` flag, the default output should be raw JSON data.
 This is the current behavior of `oras manifest fetch`.